dtan4/terraforming/README.md

 ## Installation

-If in Mac, you can do the following:
+If you are using a Mac with Homebrew or Linux with [Linuxbrew](http://linuxbrew.sh/) , you can do the following:
 ```
 brew install terraforming
 ```